myWorkshop123/Vishay/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Project Idea

+In a college there is a hierarchy of professors where each of them have a ranking / priority So if someone is a dean he will have the highest priority p0 , or something , then hods ,then teaches who are adhoc then all these teachers will have payload

+All those teachers have a subject quota / payload which they have to fill

+there are subjects , each subject has three things , lab, theory , practical. all of these will sum up to something called credits / total credits